Nivelle offensive: Analysis

+Mutiny

 On 3 May the French 2nd Division refused to follow orders to attack and this mutiny soon spread throughout the army.
 Towards the end of the offensive, the 2nd Division arrived on the battlefield drunk and without weapons.
 From 16 to 17 May, there were disturbances in a Chasseur battalion of the 127th Division and a regiment of the 18th Division.
 Two days later a battalion of the 166th Division staged a demonstration and on 20 May, the 128th Regiment of the 3rd Division and the 66th Regiment of the 18th Division refused orders; individual incidents of insubordination occurred in the 17th Division.
 Over the next two days spokesmen were elected in two regiments of the 69th Division to petition for an end of the offensive.
 By 28 May, mutinies had occurred in the 9th Division, 158th Division, 5th Division and the 1st Cavalry Division.
 By the end of May more units of the 5th, 6th, 13th, 35th, 43rd, 62nd, 77th and 170th divisions mutinied; revolts occurred in 21 divisions in May.

 The offensive was suspended on 9 May.
-The army, politicians and public were stunned by the chain of events and on 16 May, Nivelle was sacked and moved to North Africa.
+The army, politicians and public were stunned by the events and on 16 May, Nivelle was sacked and moved to North Africa.
 He was replaced by the considerably more cautious Pétain, with Foch as chief of the general staff; the new commanders abandoned the strategy of decisive battle for one of recuperation and defence, to avoid high casualties and to restore morale.
 A record 27,000 French soldiers deserted in 1917; Pétain had 40–62 mutineers shot as examples and introduced reforms to improve the welfare of French troops, which had a significant effect in restoring morale.